 As the name itself suggests, Personal Health Records are managed by patients themselves and it enables in maintaining a log of their health- health conditions, treatments, medications, allergies, family medical history & a lot more.
 These records are either set up by patients themselves or healthcare providers, for personal use or patient engagement, respectively.
-This way, patients can have active participation in their care and have the power to make the right decisions regarding their health as they are having all the necessary information available right there.
+This way, patients can have active participation in their care and have the power to make the right decisions regarding their health, as they are having all the necessary information available right there.
 Same as in the EHR system, here also the patients can share that information with their doctors whenever required.
-Often the information in PHR consists of a combination of clinical information from doctor visits, medical & lab reports and data (in case they monitor themselves from home with monitoring devices or wearable activity trackers).
+Often the information in PHR consists of a combination of clinical information from doctor visits, medical & lab reports, and data (in case they monitor themselves from home with monitoring devices or wearable activity trackers).

 Benefits of Patient Health Records (PHR)

 It is the most effective way to stay engaged and manage ongoing treatment.
-The many benefits of PHR System include:
+The many benefits of the PHR System include:

 - PHR allows patients to work together with doctors as a team, minimizing health complications.

-- It allows for effective home care and remote monitoring as patients can actively provide updates to their care providers.
+- It allows for effective home care and remote monitoring, as patients can actively provide updates to their care providers.

 - Offers comprehensive understanding to doctors about their patient’s health.